 Many startup founders also find that stressing about, and learning how to complete various HR tasks makes them less focused and productive themselves.
-Lots of entrepreneurs have never hired, trained, managed, or promoted staff members before, and struggle to know how to do so effectively.
+They may not have heard of many of the tasks so will spend all day searching what is onboarding software, or how do I add contact information on HR software Lots of entrepreneurs have never hired, trained, managed, or promoted staff members before, and struggle to know how to do so effectively.
 Some people even put off hiring their first team members for years because they don’t want to be burdened with the task.

 If you want to be able to grow your business though, you must be able to handle personnel jobs.
 Happily, advances in technology mean you can now turn to computer programs, apps and other software to streamline and automate HR tasks.
 The HR tech market is currently worth billions of dollars and continually growing.
 If you’re keen to save time, money, and stress this year on human resources functions, read on for some ways to take advantage of technology.

 For starters, you should use technology to take some of the pain out of recruitment.
 For example, writing effective job ads is an important part of finding suitable new employees.
 This can take a lot of time and research though, and be very painful, particularly if you’re not particularly skilled at, or enjoy, creating content.

 Thankfully, search online and you’ll find programs which use artificial intelligence to help entrepreneurs come up with better job listings.
 The Textio app, for instance, analyzes each word you include in an ad to see how attractive your post will likely be to potential candidates.
 It then provides suggestions on how to strengthen certain sections or phrases.
 It can also be used to ensure you eliminate any subconscious gender bias you had when creating your post.